androidx/androidx/docs/do_not_mock.md

     bundle.
 But our test passes a mock that don't expect such call and, boom, test is broken.
 However, component code is completely valid and has nothing to do with the broken test.
-We observed a lot of issues like that during updates of android SDK and AndroidX libraries to newer versions internally at google.
+We observed a lot of issues like that during updates of Android SDK and Jetpack libraries to newer versions internally at google.
 Suggesting to mock our own components is shooting ourselves in the foot, it will make adoption of newer version of libraries even slower.

 *   Messy tests.
 It always starts with simple mock with one method, but then this mock grows with the project, and as a result test code has sub-optimal half-baked class implementation of on top of the mock.

-## But it is ok to mock interfaces, right?
+## But it is okay to mock interfaces, right?

 It depends.
 There are interfaces that don't imply any behavior guarantees and they are ok to be mocked.
 However, **not all** interfaces are like that: for